BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/dark_denizens_of_mirkwood.md

 ## ARMY COMPOSITION

-This army may include: The Spider Queen; Bat Swarm; [Fell Warg]; Giant Spider; Mirkwood Spider; Bat Swarm; [Fell Warg]; Giant Spider; Mirkwood Spider.
+This army may include: The Spider Queen; Bat Swarm; Fell Warg; Giant Spider; Mirkwood Spider; Bat Swarm; Fell Warg; Giant Spider; Mirkwood Spider.

 ## ARMY BONUS

-**"Beasts of Mirkwood"** - So long as your army includes the Spider Queen, warbands composed entirely of Warg models do not need a Hero to lead them if they number six or more models; warbands composed entirely of Spider models do not need a Hero to lead them if they number two or more models; and warbands composed of a mixture of models do not need a Hero to lead them if they number ten or more models.
+**"Beasts of Mirkwood"** - So long as your army includes the Spider Queen, warbands composed entirely of [Warg] models do not need a Hero to lead them if they number six or more models; warbands composed entirely of Spider models do not need a Hero to lead them if they number two or more models; and warbands composed of a mixture of models do not need a Hero to lead them if they number ten or more models.
 Instead, one Warrior within the warband takes on the role of the warband's captain for the purpose of deployment.

 ## HEROES OF DARK DENIZENS OF MIRKWOOD